 Robert Plant Discovers Long-Lost Led Zeppelin Recordings

-It seems Robert Plant has stumbled up a few long-lost Led Zeppelin recordings that might be included on an upcoming box set by the legendary British band.
+It seems Robert Plant has stumbled upon a few long-lost Led Zeppelin recordings that might be included on an upcoming box set by the legendary British band.

 "I found some quarter-inch spools recently, and I had a meeting with Jimmy [Page], and we baked them up and listened to them, and there's some very, very interesting bits and pieces that probably will turn up on these things," Plant recently told BBC 6.